NAD+LongevitySirtuinsAnti-AgingMetabolism

 Niacinamide (Regular Nicotinamide)

-Niacinamide (vitamin B3 / nicotinamide) is also an NAD+ precursor via the salvage pathway and costs a fraction of NR or NMN.
-Chen et al. (2023) showed that high-dose niacinamide (1–2 g/day) raised muscle NAD+ comparably to NR in rodent models.
-Human comparative data is limited.
-A significant consideration: high-dose niacinamide inhibits Sirtuin activity at elevated concentrations, which would offset the NAD+ restoration benefit — making niacinamide a more nuanced choice than NR or NMN for Sirtuin-focused protocols.
+Niacinamide (vitamin B3 / nicotinamide) is also an NAD+ precursor through the salvage pathway, and it costs a fraction of NR or NMN.
+Chen et al. (2023) showed high-dose niacinamide (1–2 g/day) raised muscle NAD+ comparably to NR in rodent models.
+Human comparative data is thin.
+The catch: high-dose niacinamide inhibits Sirtuin activity at elevated concentrations, which would offset the NAD+ restoration benefit — making niacinamide a trickier pick than NR or NMN if you're chasing Sirtuin activation specifically.

 What Are the Dosing Protocols?